Further Education - Knowledge Transfer or KnowHow Update?

 Executives are accustomed to give instructions, to control and to be respected as a boss figure.
 In a seminar atmosphere they lack the usual recipient environment.

 With some, therefore, a feeling of insecurity, which is attempted by research and arrogance, depending on the type and mentality, comes very quickly.

 Stress from uncertainty?

-Many executives, especially those in their own Company Experience little or no contradiction, quickly tend to drown out the inherent uncertainty in a seminar situation with dashing appearance.
+Many executives, especially those who experience little or no contradiction in their own company, quickly tend to want to cover up the uncertainty that arises in a seminar situation with dashing demeanor.

 Train a heterogeneous group

 Training leaders can be very challenging, because as a rule, you are not dealing with those heterogeneous groups that make such training much more enjoyable.